fodela/BackEnd_notes/deployment.md

 - Rkt - An application container engine developed for modern production cloud-native environments
 - LXC and LXD - A distro and vendor-neutral environment for the development of Linux container technologies Docker is the most popular one and hence, in this course, you will learn to create containers using the Docker engine.

+### Containers vs VMs

+#### What is a VM?

+A VM is like a complete computer, with its own copy of an operating system and virtual hardware.
+Just as with containers, a single physical machine (the host machine) can run many virtual machines to scale the number of isolated applications.
+While virtual machines work well for scaling applications, since they virtualize an entire machine, they can be resource-intensive.
+This is where containers can be an improvement.

+- **How multiple VMs are managed on a host machine?**
+  Each VM has a complete OS, and multiple VMs can run on the same host.
+The host operating system runs the VMs using a hypervisor, which is special software that creates and manages the VMs.
+The hypervisor maintains the isolation of the VMs with each other.
+- **How multiple containers are managed on a host machine?**
+  Containers bundle together an application with its dependencies.
+Unlike VMs, containers do not have a separate OS or virtualized hardware.
+They share a single operating system kernel.
+In practice, the containers are managed by a container manager, which serves a role analogous to the hypervisor in a VM scenario.